What is the shared student password?

 If a student has your username and password, they can change the email address linked to your account.
 Once they have done that, they can change the password for your account, locking you out of your own account.

-They can delete your resources, challenges, sequence etc -
+They can delete your resources, challenges, sequences, gradebook, classes etc -

 Even if they do not change the email or password for the account, they can still do all sorts of damage.
 If you have uploaded any resources to textivate, any student with access to your username and teacher password will be able to modify them or delete them.